Senior Curriculum

 Drama Religious Studies

-A typical pupil studies nine or ten GCSEs, depending on their chosen science pathway.
+A typical pupil studies eight or nine GCSEs, depending on their science pathway.

 Selecting GCSE Subjects